mjslee0921/ncflow/README.md

 First, you must download a snapshot of the PDB using conventional tools (ex.
 Biotite's `rcsb` class).

-Then you can run the processing script with `python process_ncaa.py`
+Then you can run the processing script with `python -m preprocessing.process_ncaa`

 Training is performed similarly to previous stages:

-`python trainer.py ncaa`
+`python -m trainers.trainer ncaa`

 ### Contact